Robert Alan Beuth: Playwriting

 Beuth's most notable effort as a playwright is Stories of the Season, which he created and wrote in collaboration with Robert George Harrison, an old acquaintance from his community theater days in Fresno.
 First staged as a production of the Pacific Theatre Ensemble of Culver City, California, the play's initial run in December 1992 earned praise from Los Angeles Times drama critic Sylvie Drake for its unusual structure and thematic influences: performances typically began with light hors d'oeuvres in the playhouse lobby and then proceeded to a stage sparsely appointed with a small selection of costumes and theatrical masks along with ten elaborately gift-wrapped boxes, five of which would be chosen by audience members to come onstage and open.
 Each box contained a printed story – described by the critic as "regenerative fables [that] draw heavily on mythology, miracles, and American Indian lore" – which would then be acted out by the production's five-person cast.
 These segments were interwoven with Christmas carol singalongs, conversations between cast and audience regarding personal holiday traditions, and other participatory elements.

 Stories of the Season was revived the following year in an updated version that incorporated several new stories, some with a Hanukkah theme, and in the years since has itself become something of a holiday tradition among Southern California's theatrical community.
 Subsequent revivals have been staged locally by the Gascon Theater Center and the Echo Theater Company, and the show has also occasionally been taken on the road to out-of-town destinations such as Santa Fe, New Mexico and Stony Brook, New York.

 In 2003, Beuth followed up the success of Stories of the Season with a second dramatic effort, In the Valley of the Mist, again with Harrison as co-writer.
 Using 55 custom-designed puppets and masks as well as a cast largely drawn from the youth acting troupe of Santa Monica, California's not-for-profit Virginia Avenue Project, In the Valley of the Mist tells the story of Raj, a young boy who runs away from his village into the wilderness and encounters a parade of fantastical characters on his journey to the play's titular destination.

+Beuth's most recent foray as a dramatist is a one-man adaptation of the Adventures of Huckleberry Finn, which played for four weeks at the Moving Arts Theatre in Los Angeles in February and March 2024.
+Directed by Peter Van Norden and with sets designed by Tom Buderwitz, the production once again made prominent use of a collection of custom-designed puppets and was lauded for its "gentle and genial... humanity", especially in light of the ongoing critical reappraisal of Mark Twain's original work.
+In July 2026, with financial sponsorship from the Edward C. and Ann T. Roberts Foundation, Huckleberry Finn was revived for an additional two-week run at the Mark Twain House and Museum in Hartford, Connecticut.